Sammysouris/write_website/exampleSite/content/english/project/project_3.md

 ---
-title: "Writing in Smartphones"
+title: "Writing in Mobile Phones"
-description: "just a 'dumbed-down' version of regular writing?"
+description: "what is its cerebral laterality patterns in left- and right-handers?"
 draft: false
 image : "images/portfolio/smartphone_1.jpg"
 bg_image: "images/feature-bg.jpg"